evant/binding-collection-adapter/README.md

 };
 ```

 Note that `select` is called many times so you should not do any complex processing in there.
+If you don't need to bind an item at a specific position (a static footer for example) you can use `ItemView.BINDING_VARIABLE_NONE` as the binding varibale.

 ## Additonal Adapter Configuration